 AQA English Literature GCSE Examinations

 Paper 1 Paper 2

 Shakespeare & the C19th novel Modern Texts & Poetry

 40% 60%

 1 hour 45 minutes 2 hours 15 minutes

 Closed Book Closed Book

 Section A: Shakespeare Section A: Modern Texts

 1 question on the studied play.
-The 1 question from a choice of 2 on a modern
+The 1 question from a choice of 2 on a modern British

-question is extract based but the extract British novel or play.
+question is extract based but the extract novel or play.

 must be linked to the play as a whole.

 Section B: Poetry since 1789

-Section B: The C19th novel Q1: Comparing printed poem from their
+Section B: The C19th novel Q1: Comparing printed poem from their anthology

-1 essay question which will be extract anthology and one other poem from their
+1 essay question which will be extract and one other poem from their chosen cluster.

 based.
-The extract must be linked to the chosen cluster.
+The extract must be linked to the Section C: Unseen Poetry

 novel as a whole.
-Section C: Unseen Poetry

 Q2: One question on an unseen contemporary

 poem.

 Q3: One question comparing the unseen poem

 with another unseen poem.

 Either English Language or English Literature at Grade 4 or above is required by most colleges and universities, regardless of which subject or vocation you choose.
+We also offer A Level English Literature in Farmor's Sixth Form.